 UHF belongs to that rarefied realm of comedy: although it failed at the box office, its audience found the film upon its VHS release, especially kids (like me), whose parents rented this movie for them one boring weekend and found the movie a revelation—particularly since one of their heroes, “Weird Al”, was the star.

 It’s a delightfully insane movie and something comedy fans will immensely enjoy.
-Although over 30 years have passed since its initial release, UHF still holds up.
+Although over three decades have passed since its initial release, UHF still holds up.
 But it’s in danger of being lost in the sands of time.
 After all, the typical Weird Al fan must be around my age, and I’m part of a rapidly ageing demographic.
 Which is why I implore younger (30 and under) readers to seek this film out.
 You can find it on numerous streaming services and even for free on some platforms.